This post contains affiliate links.

 However, when a wire-powered pedal endures long-term exposure to rainwater, it often corrodes and fails.
 Even worse, excess water pooling in your child’s Power Wheels could become a breeding ground for common pests.

 Additionally, don’t be surprised to find mold and mildew growing throughout the body of your Power Wheels toy if rain’s been allowed to collect along the bottom of it.
-As we mentioned earlier, mold can eat through plastic, resulting in a weaker Power Wheels toy.
+As I mentioned earlier, mold can eat through plastic, resulting in a weaker Power Wheels toy.

 Plastic Power Wheels tires tend to work best when they’re kept in excellent condition, which often means keeping them as clean and dry as possible.
 When you leave your Power Wheels vehicle outside, the tires can begin to weaken and decay thanks to UV damage and mold growth.